haarsh85/homework-assignment-1/README.md

 ## Problem 4: Object Basics
 Code: WordSort.java <br />
-Definition of 'words': I have defined words as sequence of characters seperated by white spaces.
+Definition of 'words': I have defined words as sequence of only characters seperated by white spaces.
 Therefore, I have removed punctuation marks (i.e. ,;?') available in the soliloquy to retain only characters. <br />
 Output:
 ```
 Sorted Word list